brendenwaits/gait-speed-visualizer/README.md

     python manage.py migrate --run-syncdb
     ```

 ## Usage
 1. Start the server
     ```sh
     python manage.py runserver
     ```

+### Adding your own data
-2. Open http://localhost:8000/api/gaitmeasurements/ in a browser of your choice
+1. Open http://localhost:8000/api/gaitmeasurements/ in a browser of your choice

-3. From there you can manually add data, or you can just POST data with HTTP
+2. From there you can manually add data, or you can just POST data with HTTP

-4. Go to http://localhost:8000/ to view the visualization
+3. Go to http://localhost:8000/ to view the visualization

+### Adding test data
+1. Open a new terminal and run the dummy script
+    ```sh
+    python dummy.py
+    ```